-HOW TO USE BORIC ACID AND ALCOHOL FOR A FIRE COAT PREVENTATIVE
+HOW TO USE BORIC ACID AND ALCOHOL AS A FIRE COAT PREVENTATIVE

-I use a glass pint canning jar with a sealable screw top for the solution.
+A glass pint canning jar with a sealable screw top works well for making and storing this solution.

 Add enough powdered boric acid to denatured alcohol so the acid particles are half the volume.